 Of course if your bill paying days don’t balance out perfectly (paying $1000 both days) don’t spend the money!
 If you paid $700 this time, you know you will have to pay $1300 next time.
 If you don’t touch it, you know it will be there waiting.

-- Either follow steps 1-4 above or sign up with Manilla and get your bills organized!
+- Follow steps 1-4 above and get your bills organized!